TZstatsADS/spring-2022-prj3-group9/README.md

 In this project, we created two predictive models for image classification.
 For Model I, we designed a Convolutional Neural Network (CNN) model based on VGG-Net, with 60% accuracy which improved significantly compared with the baseline logistic regression model.
 For model II, we used a pre-trained CNN (VGG16) as the base model for transfer learning, mapping the noisy labels to clean labels.
 Then we used trained network to get predicted labels from the noisy labels and utilized the predicted labels to train our CNN model in Model I, which yielded 70% accuracy.

 **Contribution statement**:
-Du, Christie: data augmentation, processed data, finetuned model1, trained and saved model1 and model2, tested baseline, model1 and model2, model merging
++ Du, Christie: data augmentation, processed data, finetuned model1, trained and saved model1 and model2, tested baseline, model1 and model2, model merging
-Liu, Fucheng: research on ways of dealing with noise, train model 1 on CPU Naik, Vaishak: transfer learning and label cleaning for model 2 Xia, Yiming:
++ Liu, Fucheng: research on ways of dealing with noise, trained model 1 on CPU
++ Naik, Vaishak: transfer learning and label cleaning for model 2
++ Xia, Yiming:
-Zeng, Shanyue: research on classification and noise methods, designed and trained model1 and an improved model, feature engineering, project summary
++ Zeng, Shanyue: research on classification and noise methods, designed and trained model1 and an improved model, feature engineering, README summary

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.